giuliofantuzzi/BSc-thesis/data/README.md

 Attributes were originally 105, but the vast majority of them was not necessary for the purpose of my project (lots of them were odds from different bookmakers).
 Before starting any type of analysis of data, I decided to select only the useful attributes from the dataset.

-The `data_preparation.R` script, as its name suggests, deals with data preparation and feature selection.
-Through this preliminary phase, the original dataset was converted into a new file ( `serieA_21-22.csv` ) containing all the variables needed to implement our goal-based models.
+The `feature_selection.R` script, as its name suggests, deals with a data preparation phase for feature selection.
+Through this preliminary step, the original dataset was converted into a new file ( `serieA_21-22.csv` ) containing all the variables needed to implement our goal-based models.

 The table below shows all those variables: